-qemu:///system - connect locally as root to the daemon supervising QEMU and KVM domains qemu:///session is per user and can on a multi-user system be used to separate the people.
-But most importantly things run under the permissions of the user which means no permission struggle on the just donwloaded image in your \$HOME or the just attached USB-stick.
+- qemu:///system connect locally as root to the daemon supervising QEMU and KVM domains - qemu:///session connect locally as a normal user to his own set of QEMU and KVM domains qemu:///session is per user and can on a multi-user system be used to separate the people.
+But most importantly things run under the permissions of the user which means no permission struggle on the just donwloaded image in your HOME or the just attached USB-stick.
 On the other hand it can't access system resources that well, which includes network setup that is known to be hard with qemu:///session.
 It falls back to slirp networking which is functional but slow and makes it impossible to be reached from other systems.